Toyota Corolla: Japan (E160; 2012)

 The eleventh generation of the Corolla went on sale in Japan in May 2012.
 The sedan is named the Corolla Axio while the wagon is called the Corolla Fielder.
 In Japan, both are made by a Toyota subsidiary, Central Motors, in Miyagi Prefecture, Japan.
 The redesigned model has slightly smaller exterior dimensions and is easier to drive in narrow alleys and parking lots for the targeted elderly drivers.

 The new Corolla Axio is available with either a 1.3-liter 1NR-FE or 1.5-liter 1NZ-FE four-cylinder engines; front- or all-wheel drive.
 Both 5-speed manual and CVT transmissions are offered.
 The 1.3-liter engine and all-wheel-drive variants are available only with the CVT transmission.
 The Corolla Fielder is available with 1.5-liter 1NZ-FE or 1.8-liter 2ZR-FAE four cylinder engines mated with a CVT transmission.
 The 1.5-liter is available with front- and all-wheel drive, the 1.8-liter is offered only in front-wheel drive.
 Since 2015 there's a new engine 2NR-FKE, with its VVT-ie technology.

 Toyota released hybrid versions of the Corolla Axio sedan and Corolla Fielder station wagon for the Japanese market in August 2013.
 Both cars are equipped with a 1.5-liter hybrid system similar to the one used in the Toyota Prius C, with a fuel efficiency of 3.03 L/100km under the JC08 test cycle.
 Toyota's monthly sales target for Japan was 1,000 units of the Corolla Axio hybrid and 1,500 units of the Corolla Fielder hybrid.

-The E160 was also sold in Hong Kong, Macau, and New Zealand.
+The Mitsuoka Ryugi for the Japanese market were based on the E160 Corolla.
+The front fascia harkens back to the Rolls-Royce Silver Cloud.
+The engine options are the same as the Corolla Axio and the Fielder.
+The Mitsuoka Ryugi was discontinued in 2026.

+Production of the Corolla Axio and Fielder continued for business users until discontinued in October 2025, for private-use replaced by larger E210 in September 2019.